- Parks and Recreation Home

 WHAT MATERIALIZES FROM THIS PROCESS?

-The Woodmont Nature Park Concept Plan planning process will result in several deliverable to move forward with developing, restoring and managing the site.
+The Woodmont Natural Park planning process resulted in several deliverables for consideration with developing, restoring and managing the site.
 Some aspects of the plan and planning process were:

 - Delineation of resources (Wetlands, Stream Corridors and Tree Groves) according to Department of State Lands and City of Lake Oswego requirements.